-In the Autumn term you are invited to attend our curriculum evening where we will explore the above areas and what it will look like for your child.
-The curriculum evening will also share examples of how we teach the children through the use of 'Bloom's Taxonomy'.
+In the Autumn term you are usually invited to attend our curriculum evening where we will explore the above areas and what it will look like for your child.
+However we are able, the curriculum evening will share examples of how we teach the children through the use of 'Bloom's Taxonomy'.
 Blooms is used across the school and across all of our lessons.
 The children are used to the format and enjoy all lessons being taught in the same structure.
-However, if you have any further questions as the year progresses please do not hesitate to contact Mrs Herrod.
+However, if you have any further questions as the year progresses please do not hesitate to contact Miss Jolliffe.

 Partnership with Parents

 We understand that any transition can be exciting and daunting at the same time for parents and children.
 This is why we try to do everything we can to make transitions as smooth and as enjoyable as possible.

 In the Summer term we have a transition day for the children so they can get to know their new teachers, teaching assistants, classroom environment and routines.